mi-ley/Proyecto-OpenGL/README.md

-# Find the Word
+Find the Word

+Abstract:
-The project consists of developing an interactive 3D video game aimed at children.
-The player controls a character who is locked in a room that has objects.
-The objective of the game is to explore the environment and interact with objects to find letters, vowels that formulate a word, these are hidden in the room.
-There are no complex puzzles or challenges; The focus is on free exploration, curiosity and word discovery, in a playful and educational way.
+The following project is an interactive 3D hide-and-seek video game aimed at children.
+The player controls a character in a room, exploring the environment and interacting with objects to discover hidden letters.
+These letters are scattered throughout the room, encouraging observation, curiosity, and problem-solving through a playful and immersive experience.
+In the development of this video game, we used the C++ programming language and the OpenGL graphics library, which allows us to manage the game logic and the three-dimensional visual representation of the environment.

+Keywords:
+Hide and Seek, videogame, OpenGL, 3D, C++.

+Steps to clone a repository:

+Video link:

+Authors:
+-Traña Castañeda Mileyda Ines
+-Varela Alvarez Mario Antonio
+-Espinoza Guerrero Elizabeth de los Angeles
+-Manzanares Ruiz Aron Cristopher